-Pregnancy is a joyous time for expectant mothers.
+Pregnancy and Varicose Veins – Pregnancy is a joyous time for expectant mothers.
 But it’s also a challenging time physically and emotionally.
 Even while celebrating the coming birth of a child, women also bemoan their pregnancies’ long term affects on their bodies, including weight gain, stretch marks, varicose veins and spider veins.

 Jacksonville varicose vein specialist James St. George explains why vein conditions are linked with pregnancies and what you can do to minimize or manage them.